 Online Media: Help with KSPC’s website, blog, and social networking.
 This includes working with various volunteer groups to connect with the KSPC community through the KSPC website, facebook, YouTube, twitter and tumblr.

 Blog: The KSPC Blog connects the KSPC community through blog posts about upcoming events, new releases of albums, guest speakers, etc…

-Production: KSPC has recorded announcements which are played by all DJs, including a weekly concert calendar, announcements on KSPC events, and public service announcements.
-Learn to use the computer equipment to produce MP3′s for broadcast.
+Production: KSPC has recorded announcements which are played by all DJs, including announcements on KSPC events, and public service announcements.
+Learn to use the audio editing software and recording equipment to produce announcements for broadcast.

 DJ: DJs host a weekly, 2 hour show.
 All DJs must go through KSPC’s DJ training, record an aircheck and pass a written test before they are approved to go on-air.
 First-time DJs have the option of applying for an underground, jazz, or classical show using KSPC’s library.
 Additionally, all DJs must participate in an off-the-air activity.